Srujangupta06/Paying-Guest-Online-Frontend/README.md

 1. Clone the repository
 2. Install dependencies using `npm install`
-3. Start the server with `npm start`
+3. Start the server with `npm run dev`

 ## Change Directory